Pottery Clay Dust – How to Minimize it

 Many potters I have talked with have been crafting for a long time, some for over 30 years.

-I don’t know anyone personally that has a lung disease such as silicosis from working around clay dust.
+I don’t know anyone personally who has a lung disease such as silicosis from working around clay dust.

 It’s all about being aware of your environment and implementing these simple rules.